avinoama/games/README.txt

 Each Game entity has a bundle that describ its base logic like "Board Game", "Card Game" etc..

-Each game can be "played", whan you play the game you create a server side instance called "running_game", this "running_game" will save all changes to the game.
+Each game can be "played", whan you play the game you create a server side instance called "running_game", this "running_game" will save all changes to current game being played.

 We are using Rules module for logical implementation.
 To view forther more just install the board_game module and go into rules ui,